Blog

 When traveling, it’s important to maintain optimal hygiene to avoid contamination from the above four factors.
 Hand washing, disinfecting surfaces, and keeping flies at bay can go a long way towards preventing an infection of this type.

-Only consume bottled water, sealed food, and hygienically-prepared food, especially when traveling to a country with a high risk of any of the below infections.
+Only consume bottled water, sealed food, and hygienically prepared food, especially when traveling to a country with a high risk of any of the below infections.
 Raw, cooler foods stand a greater risk for spreading infections than cooked, warmer food.
-Special attention ought to be paid towards seafood, poultry, and eggs, which ought to be cooked thoroughly before consumption.
+Special attention ought to be paid to seafood, poultry, and eggs, which ought to be cooked thoroughly before consumption.
 Commercially available ice and sushi may not be safe.
-If consuming raw fruit, then it's best to opt for those one can peel.
+If consuming raw fruit, then it’s best to opt for those one can peel.

 It’s equally important to avoid water that could be contaminated by infected individuals, such as from rivers, lakes, and dams.
 If bottled water is not an option, then either boiling or disinfecting tap water can help to reduce the risk of infection.
 Disinfectants may be available at a local pharmacy.